Union, AT&T say 20,000 striking workers coming back to work

-The Communications Workers of America and AT&T say that the 20,000 workers in the Southeast who went on strike over the weekend are coming back to work Wednesday.
+AT&T and the Communications Workers of America said that the 20,000 AT&T workers in the Southeast who went on strike over the weekend were coming back to work Wednesday.

-The union and the company would not say what was resolved to end the four-day action.
-The union had protested that AT&T was not sending officials who had the authority to make decisions to bargain over a new contract.
+The union said Wednesday that it had a "handshake deal" on a new agreement with AT&T and that negotiations were continuing after AT&T sent representatives with authority to bargain over a new contract to talk to union officials.
+The union had protested that AT&T was sending officials without the proper authority.

 The workers who walked off are technicians and customer service representatives for AT&T's "wireline" home and business internet and phone division in Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina and Tennessee.
 The company's cellphone division was not affected.